burakkagann/numpy-to-genAI/content/Module_00_foundations_definitions/0.1_what_is_generative_art/README.rst

    :align: center
    :alt: Sol LeWitt's Wall Drawing #118

+   Sol LeWitt's *Wall Drawing #118* (1971) [LeWitt1967]_.
 Instructions: "On a wall surface, any continuous stretch of wall, using a hard pencil, place fifty points at random.
 The points should be evenly distributed over the area of the wall.
 All of the points should be connected by straight lines."

 **Artwork 2:** Refik Anadol's *Unsupervised* (2022)